datagus/ai_sdg_review/README.md

-# Systematic Literature Review Repository
+# Artificial Intelligence for Sustainable Development: A Systematic Review (Repository)

-This repository contains all scripts, images, and data used in our **Systematic Literature Review (SLR)**.
+This repository contains all scripts, images, and data used in our review article.
 The goal is to maintain an organized structure for easy access and reproducibility.

 ## Repository Structure

 - **database/**
-  Contains datasets used for analysis and extracted data.
+  Contains the database both in a SQL dump file and in separate excel files.
+The database is structured with independent tables to avoid redundancy and ensure data coherence.
 - **images/**
-  Stores visual representations, plots, and figures.
+  Stores all the figures used in the manuscript and supplementary information
 - **python/**
-  Python scripts for data processing, analysis, and visualization.
+  Python for data analysis of the master table and pushing into sql
 - **tableau/**
-  Tableau files and dashboards related to the review.
+  Tableau package workbook file.
+It doesn't require a connection to MySQL as all data is exracted
 - **word_analysis/**
-  Scripts and outputs related to text analysis.
+  Scripts and outputs from the R word analysis.

-## Usage

-- All Python scripts are inside the `python/` directory.
-- Processed datasets and extracted information are located in the `database/` directory.
-- Visualizations, figures, and charts are stored in the `images/` and `tableau/` directories.
-- Any scripts related to word or text analysis can be found in `word_analysis/`.